HwWobbe/DefinitiveData-DeltaAlerts/README.md

-    * leading spaces can be compromized
+    - leading spaces can be compromized
-    * do the leading spaces trigger this COPY effect?
+    - do the leading spaces trigger this COPY effect?
-      * deeper indentation finally made it work.
+      - deeper indentation finally made it work.
-        * this now allows Cascades
+        - this now allows Cascades
+          - will links work in these blocks
+            - can HTML anchors be used?

 * Consider: 〖 various unicode parends 〗
   * their significance will need to be documented since there are no conventions for Authors to follow